justin-marian/todo-list/README.md

-# 📝 Reminder Homeworks
+# 📝 TODO List App -  Reminder Homeworks

-A simple, modern, and interactive To-Do List web application designed for managing homework and projects efficiently.
+Reminder Homeworks is a simple and modern To-Do List web app designed for organizing homework and projects efficiently.
+It lets users `add`, `edit`, `delete`, and `mark tasks as completed`, with tasks stored locally for persistence.

+With an intuitive UI, smooth animations, and filter options (**All**, **In Progress**, **Finished**), managing tasks becomes effortless.

 ---